Portaferry Lifeboat - History

 RNLI Lifeboat House, The Strand, Portaferry, Co Down, Northern Ireland

-Portaferry Lifeboat Station owes its origins to a former lifeboat station which was located in the village of Cloughey, Co.
+Portaferry Lifeboat Station owes its origins to a RNLI lifeboat station that was established in 1884 at the village of Cloughey, Co.
 Down.

 On the East Coast of Northern Ireland there are many hazards between Burr Island and Killard Point.
 They include the South and North Rocks, the Rig, the Butter Pladdy and half-tide rocks off Ballyquinton Point.

-As a result of the large number of shipwrecks in the 19th Century it was decided to establish a lifeboat station at Cloughey which was a small coastal village on the Ards Peninsula, Co.
+As a result of the large number of shipwrecks in the 19th Century it was decided to establish a lifeboat station at Cloughey (Cloghy) which at that time was a small coastal village on the Ards Peninsula, Co.
 Down.

-The Cloughey Lifeboat Station was established by the RNLI in 1884 and its first lifeboat was called 'The Faith' and was commissioned in 1885.
+The Cloughey Lifeboat Station was established by the RNLI in 1884 and its first lifeboat was called 'The Faith', commissioned in 1885.

 1908 - Cloughey lifeboat crew after the rescue of 26 crewmen from the ship, Croisset

-The crew of the Cloughey Lifeboat, 1908, after the rescue of the 26 crew of the Croisset.
-Front row: Jonny Young, George Drysdale, John Young, Davy John Young, Robert Young.
+The crew of the Cloughey Lifeboat, 1908, after the rescue of the 26 crew of the 'Croisset'.
+Front row (seated on the four horse shafts): Jonny Young, George Drysdale, John Young, Davy John Young, Robert Young.
 Second row: Andy Young, Bob Young, Andy ( Lame ) Young.
-Third row: E Cupman ( Coastguard Captain) Robbie Young (Coxswain) John Beggs.
-Back Row: Unidentified Coastguards (Note the four horse shafts for towing the lifeboat on her carriage)
+Third row: Edwin Cupman (Coastguard Captain) Robbie Young (Coxswain) John Beggs.
+Back Row: Four unidentified Coastguards 3 of whom are believed to be surnamed; Solway, Rose & Taylor.
+(Note the four horse shafts for towing the lifeboat on her carriage)

 Both vessels were sailing and pulling (rowing) lifeboats and had no engine.
-They were launched from the beach at Cloughey with the aid of horses.
+They were transported on a carriage pulled by horses onto the beach at Cloughey for launching.

 The 'Constance Calverley' remained in Cloughey until the station closed in 1965.